 Hairdryers and heat guns do work too, however all it essentially does is draw the oils out of the plastic, giving the appearance of a nice black, restored fender, however, the process also makes the bumpers more brittle over time and more susceptible to cracking.
 Extended exposure to heat reduces the flexibility of the fender.

-The peanut butter method, had me in stitches.
-Any oil or silicone based product will do the trick.
+The peanut butter method had me in stitches.
+Any oil or silicone-based product will do the trick.
 There’s nothing overly special about peanut butter.
-The problem with all these remedies is, it fades very quickly once the fenders get wet and pulls out even quicker once the vehicle is in the sun for extended periods.
+The problem with all these remedies is, it fades very quickly once the fenders get wet and pull out even quicker once the vehicle is in the sun for extended periods.
 Besides, going through tubs of peanut butter could get expensive too, not to mention your Jeep being the favorite hangout for all the neighborhood squirrels.

 Let’s look at some UV Protective sprays and determine what the difference is between a good and a great product.

 Why Do Black Fenders Fade

 If we understand the cause of the fender’s fading, it will help us to understand which products will work better, and which are simply a rip-off.

-See, the composition of the plastic fenders are made up of polyethylene (PE) and polypropylene (PP) materials, which are considered oily plastic materials.
-Just like natural skin/hide, plastic, paint, leather and almost everything that is exposed to the natural elements, all need a level of protection from the harshness of the sun, rain and wind.
+See, the composition of the plastic fenders is made up of polyethylene (PE) and polypropylene (PP) materials, which are considered oily plastic materials.
+Just like natural skin/hide, plastic, paint, leather, and almost everything that is exposed to the natural elements, all need a level of protection from the harshness of the sun, rain, and wind.

 So the number one factor to look out for when purchasing a product is, does it have UV Ray protection.
 Like a sun-blocker spray, you apply to your skin when exposed to the sun at the beach.
 You want something that locks in the plastic moisture for longer and protects the plastic from the harmful UV rays to drastically slow down the fading process.